How to create your own back-to-school bike rodeo

-Think that cycling to school might be in your child’s future but need a bit of extra help, or reassurance, that your child has the skills and confidence to ride?
+Think that cycling to school could be in your child’s future but need a bit of extra help or reassurance that your child has the skills and confidence to ride?
 It’s a great idea to take a Can-Bike program that will introduce your child to bike safety and the rules of the road.
 Once everyone has the basics, gather the neighbours together to practice their new skills at the ultimate summer bike rodeo.

 What you’ll need

-1. Find an open space – check out places like church or school parking lots in the evening.
+- Find an open space.
+Check out places like church or school parking lots in the evening.

-2. Some friends, who also would like to ride to school, with tuned-up bikes (check out 3 steps to prep your child for back-to-school bicycling) and properly fitted helmets.
+- Some friends who’d also like to ride to school.
+It’s key to have tuned-up bikes and properly fitted helmets.
+(Check out these three steps to prep your child for back-to-school bicycling.)
 This rodeo group can become the neighbourhood bike-to-school gang once everyone is comfortable on two wheels.

-3. Some way to create a bike course (chalk, pylons, etc).
+- Some way to create a bike course, like chalk, pylons, etc.

 What to do

-1. Start the rodeo by dividing up the kids and having them visit different stations to learn some basic bike skills: hand signals, starting, stopping, dismounting, and walking with their bikes, and checking for traffic.
+- Start the rodeo by dividing up the kids and having them visit different stations to learn some basic bike skills: hand signals, starting, stopping, dismounting and walking with their bikes, and checking for traffic.

-2. Once the kids have visited the stations and learned the skills it’s time to put them into practice.
+- Once the kids have visited the stations and learned the skills, it’s time to put them into practice.

-Create a bike course for them to ride, mark it out with chalk or using pylons, with adults spread out along the course to supervise and watch for vehicle traffic.
+Create a bike course for them to ride, marking it out with chalk or using pylons, and have adults spread out along the course to supervise and watch for traffic.

 Getting to school on bikes

 At the end of the bike rodeo, kids should be feeling confident in their skills.
-And parents will know they are better prepared to navigate the trails and roads that lead to school.
+And parents will know they’re better prepared to navigate the trails and roads that lead to school.

 The next step is to practice the route to school together.
 Try it during times of the day and week when traffic is calmer so kids can get a feel for the route.

-Start by leading the way and once they are comfortable, let them be the leader.
-Observe your child’s behaviour on the bike including, signaling, riding in a straight line, jumping off the bike at crosswalks etc. If you see anything that concerns you now is the time to review the rules of the road.
+Start by leading the way and once they’re comfortable, let them be the leader.
+Observe your child’s behaviour on the bike including signaling, riding in a straight line, getting off the bike at crosswalks, etc. If you see anything that concerns you, now is the time to review the rules of the road.
+Here’s a printable to help you determine if your child is ready to ride on their own!

 Final tips